Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 ---
 layout: post
-title: K-means Clustering Algorithm for social good!
+title: K-means Clustering Algorithm for Social Good!
 ---

 > When we have all data online it will be great for humanity.
 It is a prerequisite to solving many problems that humankind                     faces.